On a remark of Serre: Genus 3

+The value $7^3$ is consistent with the genus~2 prime power result of Serre presented in Section~\ref{sec:genus2}.
+It remains to count the primes of each relevant form; those of the form $x^2+1$ and $x^2+x+1$ were enumerated in Section~\ref{sec:genus2}.

-Because these are not cyclotomic polynomials, we cannot use the root-finding technique to go along with our second sieve from \ref{sec:genus2}, so we perform the computations up to a smaller bound.
+Because $x^2+2$ and $x^2+x+3$ are not cyclotomic polynomials, we cannot use the root-finding technique to go along with our second sieve from Section~\ref{sec:genus2}, so we perform the computations up to a smaller bound.
+The resulting prime counts are included in Table~\ref{tab:primecounts}.

+\begin{proposition}[Genus 3 results] For genus $g=3$ and odd exponent $e$: \begin{enumerate} \item Of the $146$ Deuring-Waterhouse numbers $q<10^{70}$, $26$ have minimum relative defect $2$ and $120$ have minimum relative defect $3$. \item Among primes, Table~\ref{tab:primecounts} gives the counts of $p<10^n$ represented by $x^2+2$ and by $x^2+x+3$.
+Those represented with $x\ge r$, that is, all but the primes $2,3$ (for $x^2+2$) and $3,5$ (for $x^2+x+3$), satisfy condition (1), respectively (2), of Proposition~\ref{prop:genus3odd} and so have minimum relative defect $2$, respectively $3$. \end{enumerate} \end{proposition}

-Of the $146$ known Deuring-Waterhouse numbers, $26$ have minimum relative defect $2$, as compared to $28.9$ that is expected if they are distributed randomly.
+The known Deuring-Waterhouse numbers with minimum relative defect $2$ can be compared to the expected $28.9$ if they were distributed randomly.